May coloring these illustrations of strong, brilliant, hard-working Historical Heroines inspire you to go forth and seize your own dreams!

 INGRAM (POD) – Publisher: White Wave Press, ISBN: 9780997909876, Softcover, 80 pp, $14.95, Available October 2nd, 2017

-*For all Wholesale inquiries email Elizabeth directly at Whitewavepressbooks@gmail.com.
+*For all wholesale, distributor, or other inquiries email Elizabeth Lorayne directly at Whitewavepressbooks@gmail.com.